Features:

 At the same time, South Korea has had phenomenal economic growth and has now joined the ranks of Organization for Economic Cooperation and Development (OECD) countries.

-What is North Korea's history with respect to nuclear weapons?
+What is North Korea's recent history with respect to nuclear weapons?

 North Korea is a signatory to the 1968 Nuclear Nonproliferation Treaty.
 This treaty obligates the five nuclear weapon states (Russia, United States, United Kingdom, France and China) not to transfer nuclear weapons, other nuclear explosive devices, or their technology to any non-nuclear weapon state.
 The non-nuclear weapon states agree not to acquire or produce nuclear weapons or nuclear explosive devices.
 All nations are parties to this agreement except India, Pakistan, Cuba, and Israel.